Last Updated on March 2, 2025

 Fractures occur when bones break due to energy applied to them in excess of what these can sustain.
-There could be different types of fractures depending on the site and severity of the injury, type of force that acted on bone and involvement of surrounding tissues.
+There could be different types of fractures depending on the site and severity of the injury, the type of force that acted on bone, and the involvement of surrounding tissues.

 There are many types of fracture classifications and often more than one for a given region of fracture.

-In this article, we would stick to the basic definition of fracture and general classification of fractures that could be applied across all the regions.
+In this article, we will stick to the basic definition of fracture and the general classification of fractures that could be applied across all the regions.

-Different types of fractures which are based on breaking pattern are
+Different types of fractures which are based on breaking patterns are

 Transverse Fracture